trek-view/basecamp/_posts/2021-10-21-adding-a-custom-nadir-to-360-video-photo.md

 ---
 date: 2021-10-22
-title: "How to Add a Custom Nadir to a 360 Photo"
+title: "How to Add a Custom Nadir to a 360 Photo Programmatically"
-description: "Programmatically add a custom branded nadir to your all your equirectangular photos using Imagemagick."
+description: "Automate the process of adding a custom branded nadir to all your equirectangular photos using Python and Imagemagick."
 categories: guides
 tags: [nadir, equirectangular, imagemagick]
 author_staff_member: dgreenwood